Configuration

 - Open the scan profile you want to schedule.

-Scheduled scans benefit from payload rotation, where each run tests different payload variations, expanding coverage over time.
+Scheduled scans run automatically every 3 days and benefit from payload rotation, where each run tests different payload variations, expanding coverage over time.

 Rate Limiting

 Rate limiting controls how many requests per second the scanner sends to your API.
-This prevents the scan from overwhelming your API or triggering rate-limiting defenses.
+You configure the rate limit when creating a scan profile or by editing an existing profile.

-Setting rate limits too low extends scan duration.
-Setting them too high may affect your API’s performance or trigger defensive measures.
+Setting the rate limit too low extends scan duration.
+Setting it too high may affect your API’s performance or trigger defensive measures.

 Scan Duration